|

 tasted various vintages of wines from the Le Bocce estate over the years and

-the wines are usually of good quality.
+the wines have typically been of good quality.
+It's a vineyard and

 The wine is a 'classic' style...it's not beefed-up with Cabernet, Merlot or

 Syrah, nor is it a wine showing much in the way of wood.
+As a

 Typically Le Bocce Chianti is a rather standard blend, with Sangiovese